Comic-Con to remain virtual in 2021, cites financial strain

 SAN DIEGO, Calif.
-(AP) — The San Diego Comic-Con will remain virtual for the July event, but organizers are planning for a smaller-scale gathering later this year.
+(AP) — San Diego Comic-Con will remain virtual for the July event, but organizers are planning for a smaller-scale gathering later this year.

 Comic-Con announced Monday that the annual confab will return to virtual for a second-straight year between July 23-25.
 The in-person experience was canceled again due to coronavirus-related cautions around large gatherings.